 When it comes to your GCSEs there are no solid rules for the subjects you should choose in order to head directly into a finance career.
-Recruiters appreciate that you are at a very early stage in your long career path (which is likely to stretch out right into your 60s!), and a bunch of varied GCSE subjects can demonstrate that you’re an interesting bean.
+Recruiters appreciate that you are at a very early stage in your long career path (which is likely to stretch out right into your 60s!), and a bunch of varied GCSE subjects can demonstrate that you’re an interesting candidate.

 If you know you want to move into finance straight away, then it’s important that you do three things when it comes to GCSEs:

-- Start to work on building your commercial awareness and activities which show you’re really passionate about the sector.
+- Start to work on building your commercial awareness and activities which show you’re really passionate about the sector;

 - Nail at least a B grade in both Maths and English.

-English – more specifically English Language—is another vital subject in which you need to achieve at least a B. Consultants, accountants, financial analysts, techies, financial advisers, traders, salespeople, researchers… you name it; they all need to talk the talk in their roles to succeed.
-Banking and finance firms rely on effective communication, and if the written, comprehension and spoken skills of their employees aren’t quite up to scratch then business will be in trouble!
+English—and more specifically English Language—is another vital subject in which you need to achieve at least a B. Consultants, accountants, financial analysts, techies, financial advisers, traders, salespeople, researchers… you name it; they all need to talk the talk in their roles to succeed.
+Banking and finance firms rely on effective communication; and if the written, comprehension and spoken skills of their employees aren’t quite up to scratch, a business will be in trouble!
 A minimum of a B in GCSE English will convince finance employers you’re up to the job in this particular area.

 Top GCSE grades all go towards creating the image of a great candidate for this sector.
-The grades won’t mean everything (you’ll need to show the interest and passion too) but make sure you tick this box!
+The grades won’t mean everything (you’ll need to show the interest and passion too), but make sure you tick this box!